MaksumRifai/kumparan-ar/README.md

 ## Copyright Notice & Disclaimer

 All Assets from Kumparan (U Logo/Icon/Graphic) and company/entity names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

 (kumparan-logo.svg) I used for extract information (Hex Color) for create object with magicavoxel, and stored on palete (kumparan.png).
 Refer to [kumparan.com](https://kumparan.com) for more Information.

-This Logo may copyrighted, but object assets (mtl,obj) is created by Maksum Rifai for educational and non-commercial purpose.
+This Logo may copyrighted, but object assets (mtl,obj,png) is created and owned by Maksum Rifai with MagicaVoxel for educational and non-commercial purpose, please use it wisely.

 ### Support Me
 <a href="https://www.paypal.me/maksumrifai"><img src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcSRU16oC9ndfwmD5a14Df0X7B96ummOHmQGsg&usqp=CAU" width="200"></a> <a href="https://invoice.xendit.co/donation/Dukungan"><img src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcROR5VQJr0XTxLh-kmhGyyyQA0i8ISLTxQRcg&usqp=CAU" width="200"></a>